Foundations

 - Refactoring that touches 10+ files

-- Debugging cross-file issues where your first approach failed
+- Debugging cross-file issues where your first approach already failed

 Pricing: $5 input / $25 output per million tokens.